 The lifespan of a battery is a complicated and multi-faceted number to determine.
 There are many factors involved, especially based on the level of discharge you regularly use of your battery.

-Even with the variations in the calculations of battery lifespans, however, lithium batteries average two to three times as long than lead acid.
+Even with the variations in the calculations of battery lifespans, however, lithium batteries average two to three times as long as lead acid.

 Related Article: When to Update Your Battery Pack for your Existing Solar System

 What Is a MicroInverter?

 Another aspect that makes the batteries we use high quality is that they work seamlessly with micro-inverters.
 All solar systems need some sort of inverter to change the Direct Current (DC) electricity created from the solar system to Alternative Current (AC) which your house uses.

 The difference between a regular inverter and a micro-inverter is its size.
 Instead of having one inverter working for the entire solar system, microinverters can be placed under and connected to a single panel.

 Understandably, the first question to come to mind would be “Why would I want so many inverters if only one can do the same job?”
 That is because each works independently.
 So in the event that one-panel malfunctions, the rest of the system will continue running.

 This is a great advantage for solar system owners, essentially protecting the entire system from the nuisance of a single panel’s malfunction.
 Our batteries are produced by the same manufacturers and providers of micro-inverters.
 This makes your system components work seamlessly together as one.

 At Pur Solar, we stand behind the quality and value of each component in our solar panel installments.
 We use the Enphase Encharge battery and micro-inverter system and the Sonnen battery, both highly rated by multiple solar review companies.